stryngs/gitPuller/README.md

 # gitPuller
 A Python3 script to recursively backup Git repositories by pulling the latest changes for local and remote branches.
 It handles authentication gracefully, allowing password or SSH key usage only when needed.
+While pulling if any errors are encountered they are gracefully skipped and printed out at the end.

 ---